Sungjinwoocult/Sungjinwoocult/README.md

 - 👋 Hi, I’m @Sungjinwoocult
 - 🌱 I’m currently learning c, python, java, mysql and javascript
-- 💞️ I’m looking to collaborate on small programming projs
+- 💞️ I’m looking to collaborate on programming projs
+- Would also love to connect with new people!

 <!---
 Sungjinwoocult/Sungjinwoocult is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.